unstoppabledomains/dev-docs/static/doc-templates/template-integration-guide.md

 ---
-title: [UD Product] Integration Guide | Unstoppable Domains Developer Portal
+title: Integration Guide | Unstoppable Domains Developer Portal
 description: This guide shows how to [do something] with [UD Product] using [Integration Pathway].
 ---